 Introduction to Jewelry Making

-The class will introduce you to a variety of technical processes, concepts, and design tools essential for understanding and working with fine metals.
-Learn about material sourcing and the cultural and historical aspects of jewelry and small-scale metals as a form of artistic expression.
-Some basic techniques that will be covered include sawing, filing, riveting, simple forming, texturing, stone setting, soldering, and finishing.
-By the end of the class, you will have designed and made several jewelry pieces of your very own!
+This course is designed to introduce you to a variety of technical processes, design concepts, and tools essential for understanding and working with non-ferrous metals on a wearable scale.
+Attention will be given to material sourcing, the production and critique of metalwork, and the cultural and historical aspects of jewelry as artistic expression.
+Some basic techniques that will be covered include sawing, filing, riveting, simple forming, hammer texture, soldering, and finishing.

 Design concepts as they pertain to wearable and decorative metals